nordseth/Nibbler/README.md

 Typical use case is adding build artifacts to create a new image from a existing base image created with another tool.
 It does not need root or any other privileges, so is well suited for running in a Kubernetes pod.

+## Status

+Nibbler is beta software.
+When its not been tested enough, and its not been verified if more features are needed to make it usable.

 ## Usage

 ```